necst/ropeerto/experiments/2_image_registration/README.md

 make
 ```

-Once complete, a driver module can be foind in `Coyote/driver/build/coyote_driver.ko`
+Once complete, a driver module can be found in `Coyote/driver/build/coyote_driver.ko`

 **N.B.:** The driver must always be compiled on the node used for running experiments (e.g., hacc-box-03), as the build and experiment nodes may have different versions of Linux.

 #### Loading Driver and Bitstream
+#### Loading Driver and Bitstream

-According to Coyote Instruction:
+According to the Coyote instructions:
 ```bash
 ./<ropeerto-root>/Coyote/util/program_hacc_local.sh <path-to-bitstream> <path-to-cyt-coyote_driver.ko> <device_id>
 ```